alexandre-dev29/nextstrap-front/README.md

   power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
-- [Stripe](https://stripe.com/) is a suite of APIs powering online payment processing and commerce solutions for internet businesses of all sizes.
-Accept payments and scale faster.
+- [Stripe](https://stripe.com/) is a suite of APIs powering online payment processing and commerce solutions for

 And other libraries just to name a few , you can see all dependences in the package.json